 Useful tool: Use Domainr to check what domain name is available for you.

-What you write to your clients is vital both the for the search engines and the visitors.
+What you write to your clients is vital both for search engines and visitors.
 Thus, you should stick to some rules and regulations regarding your content.

 First, keep in mind that your content should be technically and conceptually unique.

 Technically unique content is good for search engines.
 To create a technically unique content write it by yourself from the very beginning.
 Other sources’ content re-writing will have much less value for page ranking.